nikitavoloboev/data/programming-languages/swift/swift-libraries/swiftui.md

 - [ViewInspector for SwiftUI](https://github.com/nalexn/ViewInspector) - Framework for runtime inspection and unit testing of SwiftUI views.
 - [SwiftUI Online Playground](https://github.com/kishikawakatsumi/swiftui-playground)
 - [Learn SwiftUI for iOS 13 course](https://designcode.io/swiftui2) - Learn how to code custom UIs, animations, gestures and components in Xcode 11.
+- [SwiftUIEmbedded](https://github.com/Cosmo/SwiftUIEmbedded) - Implementation of SwiftUI (based on OpenSwiftUI) for embedded and Linux devices.